trudant/987-997-Comfort-Seat-Hack/readme.md

 #### Work to be Done
 - Identify the Red (+12V) and Brown (Ground) wires powering seat controls.
 - Cut a few inches back from the connector (car side).
 - Install an automotive connector on the car/supply side.
-Use **socket connections** here.
-- By convention:
-  - Supply side = Socket
+- On the custom Autmotive connector, I followed the following convention:
-  - Load side = Spade
+  - Supply side = Spade (Larger connector with protective shroud)
-  - Pin 1 = Ground
+  - Pin 1 = +12V
-  - Pin 2 = +12V
+  - Pin 2 = GND

 ### 987 / 997 Passenger Seat (Non-Memory)
 - The yellow connector also contains +12V and Ground.
 - Cut the wires a few inches back, attach a spade-side automotive connector.
+- On the custom Autmotive connector, I followed the following convention:
+      - Load side = Socket (Smaller connector)
-- Ensure Pin 1 = Ground, Pin 2 = +12V.
+      - Pin 1 = +12V
+      - Pin 2 = GND

 ![yellow_connector]